Collaborative Document Editing with Multiple Users and AI Agents: Results

-Overall, \emphresult{participants preferred to give tasks via manual triggers and comments.} One reason was the lack of progress feedback or the inherent invisibility of automated triggers such as leaving the document.
-For instance, \p{2}{5} said: \pquote{It works, but I have seen no results, but I have not understood why, but only yesterday, I see it was there.} Another reason was that \emphresult{calling agents manually in comments constrains their response} to one new comment in the expected location.
+Overall, \emphresult{participants preferred to give tasks via manual triggers and comments.} One reason was that \emphresult{calling agents manually in comments constrains their response} to one new comment in the expected location.
+This also addresses AI verbosity reported above via targeted requests.
 For example, \p{1}{13}, \p{2}{4}, and \p{1}{3} highlighted how it was useful to \pquote{tag an agent and ask him a question regarding the selected text} (\p{1}{3}).
-Related, \p{2}{13} liked this for task shortcuts: \pquote{I really like the feature where you [...] select the text [...] and just use a task you defined beforehand.}
+Related, \p{2}{13} liked this for task shortcuts: \pquote{I really like the feature where you [...] select the text [...] and just use a task you defined beforehand.} Another reason was the lack of progress feedback or the inherent invisibility of automated triggers such as leaving the document.
+For instance, \p{2}{5} said: \pquote{It works, but I have seen no results, but I have not understood why, but only yesterday, I see it was there.}

-Some reflected more explicitly on \emphresult{trust and control} for preferring manual triggers, such as \p{1}{14} (\pquote{You don't have much control of what's going on.}) and \p{1}{7}: \pquote{You're always afraid that some changes will happen to your documents. [...]
+Some reflected on \emphresult{trust and control} for preferring manual triggers, such as \p{1}{14} (\pquote{You don't have much control of what's going on.}) and \p{1}{7}: \pquote{You're always afraid that some changes will happen to your documents. [...]
 So I don't think people will be doing a lot of really autonomous stuff.} \p{2}{10}'s comment echoes this: \pquote{I only did manual because I really hated the idea of it doing stuff when I was not there. [...]
 I just see it too much as, like, I merge and I control it.
-I didn't want it to do anything autonomously.} In contrast to these views, only one person (\p{1}{12}) envisioned giving a lot \textit{more} initiative to agents, to \pquote{feel like the AI is my colleague}.
+I didn't want it to do anything autonomously.} In contrast to these views, only two participants (\p{1}{12}, \p{1}{4}) envisioned giving \textit{more} initiative to agents, for example to \pquote{feel like the AI is my colleague} (\p{1}{12}).